-The building block of bosonic and fermionic degrees of freedom of our 2D FSPT model is shown in \fig{fig:dof}.
-Exactly the same as bosonic SET phase, every vertex $i$ of the space triangulation has a bosonic degrees of freedom labelled by a group element $g_i\in G_b$ (recall that the FSPT phases have a total symmetry $G_f=G_b\times \mathbb Z_2^f$).
-A spinless complex fermion $c$ lives at the center of each triangle/face (see blue ball in \fig{fig:dof}), and the fermion occupation number is either $0$ or $1$.
-Let $|0\rangle$ be the ground state of no fermions on all triangles, then a generating set of the Fock space is given by $\prod _{(ijk) \in f}c^\dagger_{(ijk)}|0\rangle$, where $f\subset F$ is a subset of all triangles $F$ including the empty set.
-In addition, each link has two Majorana fermions on its two sides, which is equivalent to a spinless complex fermion $a$.
-Similar to the $c$ fermion on each triangle, let $|\tilde{0}\rangle$ be the ground state of no fermions on all links, then a generating set of the Fock space is given by $\prod_{(ij) \in l}a^\dagger_{(ij)}|\tilde{0}\rangle$, where $l\subset L$ is a subset of all links $L$ including the empty set.
+The building block of bosonic and fermionic degrees of freedom in our 2D FSPT model is shown in \fig{fig:dof}.
+Exactly as in the bosonic SET phase, every vertex $i$ of the space triangulation has bosonic degrees of freedom labeled by a group element $g_i\in G_b$.
+(Recall that the FSPT phases have a total symmetry $G_f=G_b\times \mathbb Z_2^f$.)
+A spinless complex fermion $c$ is at the center of each triangle/face (see the blue ball in \fig{fig:dof}), and the fermion occupation number is either $0$ or $1$.
+Let $|0\rangle$ be the ground state of no fermions on any of the triangles; then, a generating set of the Fock space is given by $\prod _{(ijk) \in f}c^\dagger_{(ijk)}|0\rangle$, where $f\subset F$ is a subset of all triangles $F$, including the empty set.
+In addition, each link has two Majorana fermions on its two sides, an arrangement that is equivalent to spinless complex fermion $a$.
+Similar to the $c$ fermion on each triangle, let $|\tilde{0}\rangle$ be the ground state of no fermions on any of the links; then, a generating set of the Fock space is given by $\prod_{(ij) \in l}a^\dagger_{(ij)}|\tilde{0}\rangle$, where $l\subset L$ is a subset of all links $L$, including the empty set.
 Thus, the full local Hilbert space for our 2D model on a fixed triangulation $\cT$ is

-Here $|G_b|$ is the order of the bosonic symmetry group $G_b$.
-As a vector space, the fermionic Hilbert space on the triangles and links are the same as the tensor product $\bigotimes_{F(\cT)}\mathbb{C}^2 \otimes \bigotimes_{L(\cT)}\mathbb{C}^2$; however, the Fock space structure means that a local Hamiltonian for a fermion system is non-local when regarded as one for a boson system.
-We note that the above structure of total fermionic Hilbert space on arbitrary triangulations is slightly more general than \Ref{Gu2015}, and it will allow us to construct very general FSET states in 2D.
-However, the constructions of general FSET states are beyond the scope of this paper.
+Here, $|G_b|$ is the order of the bosonic symmetry group $G_b$.
+As a vector space, the fermionic Hilbert space on the triangles and links is the same as the tensor product $\bigotimes_{F(\cT)}\mathbb{C}^2 \otimes \bigotimes_{L(\cT)}\mathbb{C}^2$; however, the Fock space structure means that a local Hamiltonian for a fermion system is non-local when regarded as one for a boson system.
+We note that the structure of total fermionic Hilbert space on arbitrary triangulations is slightly more general than that given in \Ref{Gu2015}; this allows us to construct very general FSET states in 2D.
+However, the construction of general FSET states is beyond the scope of this paper.